LGBT Awareness Training FAQs

 - Who should complete LGBT awareness training?

 Every employee of every law enforcement agency should be provided with LGBT awareness training.
 This training supports LGBTQ+ law enforcement co-workers and members of the community.
+Check out some of the progressive agencies across the United States that have already participated in our training.

 - Does the course instructor have to be a member of the LGBTQ+ community?